steveninety/svelte-email-tailwind/README.md

 # Introduction

-This package adds a Tailwind post-processor to the original [svelte-email](https://github.com/carstenlebek/svelte-email) package.
-Tailwind classes are converted to inline styles on built-time using a Vite plugin (in earlier versions, they were converted every time an email was sent - not very efficient).

 `svelte-email-tailwind` enables you to code, preview and test-send email templates with Svelte and Tailwind classes and render them to HTML or plain text.

+- This package adds a Tailwind post-processor to the original [svelte-email](https://github.com/carstenlebek/svelte-email) package.
+- Tailwind classes are converted to inline styles on built-time using a Vite plugin.
+- In earlier versions, this process took place every time an email was sent (not very efficient).
+- This package also provides a Svelte preview component, including utility functions for the server (SvelteKit only).

 # Installation